 There will be ample time to socialise over coffee (for now, bring your own, see below) and biscuits with other members and find about about their experience with u3a.

 There will be a Welcome Desk in the foyer where members of the Meetings Team will be on hand to answer any questions, as also will committee members, who can be identified by their badges.
 If you would like to know anything about u3a, please do not hesitate to ask.

 Non-members are welcome to attend, and we only ask that you sign in at the Welcome Desk, when committee members will be very happy to tell you what our u3a has to offer you.

 Leaders of some interest groups may also be present to talk about what their members do and invite you to join them.
 The Book and Jig Saw swap table will also be there, so please remember to bring an item or two to swap.

 As usual, the Visits Team will be at their table outside the Hall, to provide information on our visits and outings, and to take bookings where appropriate.

-Speakers on a variety of interesting topics have been arranged for the monthly meetings in January to June 2022 and details will be shown here as each date approaches.
+Speakers on a variety of interesting topics have been arranged for the monthly meetings between now and June 2023, and details will be shown here as each date approaches.